Angione-Lab/Fusing-imaging-and-metabolic-modelling-via-deep-learning/README.md

-# Integrated Framework for Fusing Radiogenomics and Metabolic Modelling via Deep Learning in Ovarian Cancer
+# Fusing imaging and metabolic modelling via multimodal deep learning in ovarian cancer

 This repository contains the code and data necessary to reproduce the results presented in the paper: